Kamarang River

-Kamarang River is a river in Venezuela and Guyana, and a part of the Essequibo River basin.
+Kamarang River is a river in Guyana and Venezuela, and a part of the Essequibo River basin.

 Route

 The river originates in Venezuela where it is called Río Camarán or Río Camurán.
 Its source is located right next to the Troncal 10, in the middle of the Gran Sabana region.
 The nascent river first flows in parallel to the road in a southeasterly direction.
 It then passes the road a few meters after the Campamento Kamoiran.
 Here the river forms the Kamoiran rapids.
 Its course then turns more eastward for several kilometers through open Savannah.
-Shortly after entering the disputed Guayana Esequiba territory in Guyana the river drops roughly 160 meters at the impressive Kamarang falls creating a 40 meter wide water curtain.
+Shortly after entering the disputed territory administered by Guyana, the river drops roughly 160 meters at the impressive Kamarang falls creating a 40 meter wide water curtain.

 The Kamarang River then flows through a deep forested gorge first north-, then eastbound.
 This area is very remote and inhabited by the Arecuna people and rarely visited as it is difficult to access from both Guyana and Venezuela.

 The river then flows east through the forest until meeting the Mazaruni River at the mining village of Kamarang.